kubestellar/kubestellar/docs/content/en/docs/Concepts/edge-scheduler.md

 {{% pageinfo %}}
 The edge scheduler monitors the EdgePlacement, Location, and SyncTarget objects and maintains the results of matching.
-It starts from the kcp-scheduling-placement controller forked from kcp-dev/kcp, now being refactored towards the goal above.
-It works with [this snapshot](https://github.com/kcp-dev/kcp/tree/4506fdc064060b3fe82e1082533f9798b36ba7a5) of kcp.
 {{% /pageinfo %}}

 #### A short demo
-Start a kcp server with [this snapshot](https://github.com/kcp-dev/kcp/tree/4506fdc064060b3fe82e1082533f9798b36ba7a5).
+Start a kcp server, with the version of `"github.com/kcp-dev/kcp"` listed in the `require` directive of go.mod.

 Point `$KUBECONFIG` to the admin kubeconfig for that kcp server.